This is what Tolstoy shows us. It's what makes Tolstoy a great writer.

 Access to the divine is not via something invisible or unknowable, Tolstoy tells us, it's by seeing what we don't see, and being seen back.
 His work guides readers through this by entering into the heads of many character's experiences, and our advantage is that we can go back through the work and see again what those living miss.
 In this way, we can only gain in-sight into ourselves, more powerfully as readers of fiction, than we can in our own daily lives.

 If you're confused or resistant to the idea that immersive writing leading to insight results in anything amounting to spiritual growth, I'd suggest you simply consider making your writing more detailed and nuanced.
 Apply a forensic accounting of your character's behaviour, and possibly thoughts as a writing practice to simply see where it takes you.
 Go deeper within.
+Why not try one of our creative writing courses to lend a helping hand?

 If 'story' is the heart of the matter, insight is the soul of writing.
 Approach it by foot, as a pilgrim ;-)